Making transport more robust and interpretable by moving data through a small number of anchor points: Experiments

-To gain further insight, we developed a way to visualize and interpret our algorithm's transport plan (Figure~\ref{fig:mnist}c-d, Appendix).
-The low-rank decomposition in both \alg and FC allowed us to visualize transport between the source to anchors and then from anchors to the target again.
-This highlights the interpretability of our approach, with the middle transport plan ${\bf P}_z$ providing a concise map of interactions between class manifolds in the unbalanced setting.
+The decomposition in both \alg and \fc allows us to visualize transport between the source, anchors, and the target (Figure~\ref{fig:mnist}c-d, \ref{fig:allsankey}).
+This visualization highlights the interpretability of the transport plans learned via our approach, with the middle transport plan ${\bf P}_z$ providing a concise map of interactions between class manifolds in the unbalanced setting.
 With \alg (Figure~\ref{fig:mnist}c), we find that each source anchor is mapped to the correct target anchor, with some minor interactions with the target anchors corresponding to the removed digits.
-In comparison, FC (Figure~\ref{fig:mnist}d) has more spurious interactions between source, anchors and target.
+In comparison, \fc (Figure~\ref{fig:mnist}d, \ref{fig:allsankey}) has more spurious interactions between source, anchors, and target.

-\paragraph{E3) Robustness to sampling:}~We examined the robustness to sampling for the MNIST to USPS example (Figure~\ref{fig:robustness}), where we find improved rates of classification for our method over other approaches, with a 10\% gap between FC and \alg with very few samples (only $20$).
-Our results also demonstrate that \alg stabilizes quickly with respect to sampling, providing further empirical evidence for Proposition~\ref{prop:sampling}.
+{\bf E3) Robustness to sampling:}~We examined the robustness to sampling for the MNIST to USPS example (Figure~\ref{fig:robustness}).
+In this case, we find that \alg has a stable alignment as we subsample the source dataset, with very little degradation in classification accuracy, even as we reduce the source to only 20 samples.
+We also observe a significant gap between \alg and other approaches in this experiment, with more than a 10\% gap between \fc and \alg when very few source samples are provided.
+Our results demonstrate that \alg is robust to subsampling, providing empirical evidence for Proposition~\ref{prop:sampling}.